ocbwoy3/sober-bloxstraprpc-wrapper/README.md

-# Sober BloxstrapRPC Wrapper
-Roblox Rich Presence in Linux.
+This is a re-implementation of the Discord Rich Presence feature in Bloxstrap, but made to work with Sober.

-(Requires Sober to be installed with flatpak)
+(Requires Sober to be installed.)